 - In writing to: Housing Ombudsman Service, PO Box 1484, Unit D, Preston, PR2 0ET

-The Health and Safety Executive (HSE) as the Building Safety Regulator (BSR) has legal powers to help make sure high-rise residential buildings are safe.
-If you live in a building that is more than 18 metres or 7 or more storeys high, then you are able to escalate your complaint to the BSE, if your complaint is in relation to:
+If you live in a building that is more than 18 metres or seven storeys high, and your complaint is in relation to:

-- the performance of Hastoe in relation to either of these two things.
+• Or the performance of Hastoe in relation to either of these two things

-If you remain dissatisfied following the end of our complaints process.
-They can be contacted at:
+Then you may escalate your complaint to the Building Safety Regulator, if you remain dissatisfied at the end of our complaints process.
+The Building Safety Regulator can be contacted at:

 Reasonable adjustments